Tagged: Coefficient of Determination

-We know that the ratio of the explained variation to the total variation is called the coefficient of determination which is the square of the correlation coefficient.
-This ratio is non-negative, therefore denoted by $r^2$, thus
+We know that the ratio of the explained variation to the total variation is called the coefficient of determination which is the square of the Correlation Coefficient Range lies between $-1$ and $+1$.
+This ratio (coefficient of determination) is non-negative, therefore denoted by $r^2$, thus

 \begin{align*}